 Private studios can offer management direction and a focus strictly on personal training that a club business may not be able to provide.
 Many times, private studios can offer a more structured approach to training and provide guidance as you grow as an entrepreneur.
 While there may be more personal business responsibility within a private studio, for example you may be asked to pay rent and/or percentages as well as find and fund your own liability insurance, there are certainly benefits to this setting that are unique to it as well.

 Independent Personal Trainers

-Not all personal training clients want to join a gym or health club to maintain or better their level of fitness.
-This means bringing the gym to them – and it represents an emerging market for certified personal trainers.
-One of the most prevalent ways to do this is through mobile personal training.
-As the name suggests, this means holding sessions outside of a club setting, such as in a client’s home, garage, apartment, or backyard.
-In most cases, the trainer supplies all the equipment necessary for a cardiovascular or strength training workout.
+Not all personal training clients want to join a club to keep up their fitness program.
+This may mean bringing the workout to them and it represents an emerging market for certified personal trainers.
+One of the most prevalent ways to do this is by making your personal training services portable.
+As the name suggests, this means being able to move your sessions around where needed, outside of a club setting, such as in a client’s home, garage, even their backyard!
+You could consider bringing your services to local area small businesses where the desire for workplace wellness motivates in-office sessions.

 If working independently is your goal, first consider and research existing supply and demand principles that apply specifically to your area and market.

 - How many clubs and private studios exist in your area?